tobyweston/blog/source/_posts/2016-03-23-homebrew-temperature-logger.md

 ---
 layout: post
 title: "Home Brew Temperature Logger"
-date: 2015-11-29 16:39
+date: 2016-03-23 21:39
 comments: true
-categories:
+categories: pi
 sidebar: false
-published: false
+published: true
-keywords: "raspberry pi, pi, pi zero, ds20b18, ds18b20, hobo, data logger, temperature, arduino"
+keywords: "raspberry pi, pi, pi zero, ds20b18, ds18b20, hobo, data logger, temperature, arduino, scala"
-description: "A home brew temperature logger using the Raspberry Pi zero for $10"
+description: "A home brew temperature logger using the Raspberry Pi zero for around $10"
 ---

 Using a Raspberry Pi Zero, some cheap components and some custom software, you can build a data logger to track ambient temperature in your home for around £10.
 Track days, weeks and months worth of temperature data and display some pretty graphs via the web.